 With Lightspeed, sales associates can recommend new products and services related to a customer’s purchase history.
 It makes suggestive selling easy.

-The psychological concept behind suggestive selling is that, if someone buys a product, they’re likely to be okay with purchasing additional, less expensive complimentary products at the same time.
+The psychological concept behind suggestive selling is that, if someone buys a product, they’re likely to be okay with purchasing cheaper, complimentary products along with it.

 - Suggestive selling (also referred to as upselling) is when a sales associate suggests additional products and/or services to complement a customer’s initial purchase.